Ribes menziesii: Varieties

+Distribution and habitat

+It is found only in California and Oregon.

+There are five to six varieties of the species found across the low elevation mountains of California, especially the Coast Ranges, and the coastal canyons and foothills, into southern Oregon.
+It can be found in the chaparral plant community.

 Cultivation

 Ribes menziesii is cultivated as an ornamental plant for native plant and wildlife gardens, in areas of suitable climate, such as coastal California.
 It is valued for its attractive spring blooms.